 Wade also hopes to give more benefits to members “beyond existing insurance and retiree plans by expanding additional insurance and investment options.”

-Wade has enjoyed representing members on Council the last couple of years.
-He has appreciated the opportunity to lead on a variety of committees as well as being directly involved with strategic planning for ASET’s future.
+Wade has enjoyed representing members through his Council position the last couple of years.
+He’s appreciated the opportunity to lead on a variety of committees as well as be directly involved with strategic planning for ASET’s future.
 Wade would be honoured to continue to serve for another term.
 With increased public knowledge and more practical value from membership, he pictures a stronger, more unified ASET of the future.